Do You Have a Dull Achy Pain in Your Hip?

 Arthroscopy is used to visualize and repair damage to the hip.
 A small incision is made in the hip and an arthroscope with a camera is inserted to look inside the the hip joint and assess any damage.

 Further diagnostic tests such as CT or CAT scans (computerized tomography) or diagnostic ultrasound can be used to determine the degree and location of your injury if required.

 The initial treatment for osteoarthritis is reducing the inflammation within the hip joint to relieve your pain.
 Anti-inflammatory medications can be helpful but be cautious of using them over a long period of time.
 These medications also affect the organs in your body and can lead to other problems with extended periods of use.

-Reducing stress on the joint is a good idea regardless of the therapies you are using to manage your arthritis pain and inflammation.
+Reducing stress on the affected joint is a good idea, regardless of the therapies you might use to manage your arthritis pain and inflammation.
 Losing excess weight and/or using a cane can take the pressure off the hip joint which will result in less irriation, inflammation and pain.
 Resting the hip as much as you can is also recommended to prevent further irritation in the joint.

 Although, there really isn't a cure for osteoarthritis you can minimize the symptoms so it is less disruptive in your everyday life.
 Generally the focus of treatment is to: